crate/crate-python/docs/by-example/sqlalchemy/inspection-reflection.rst

 Inspector
 =========

-The `SQLAlchemy inspector`_ is a low level interface which provides a backend- agnostic system of loading lists of schema, table, column, and constraint descriptions from a given database is available.
+The `SQLAlchemy inspector`_ is a low level interface which provides a backend-agnostic system of loading lists of schema, table, column, and constraint descriptions from a given database.

     >>> inspector = sa.inspect(engine)